 After the event, simply wash all the common or frequently touched linen such as tablecloth, napkins, towels, seat covers, cushion covers, in the regular wash cycle with a good detergent.

 You may also sanitise them post-wash with a laundry sanitiser such as Lifebuoy Laundry Sanitiser.
 Follow pack usage instructions for soaking, and do not mix with detergent.
-Read more details here about how to sanitise your clothes and laundry effectively.

 With these precautionary tips, you can finally meet your friends and family and have fun!